MichalDakowicz/workout-tracker/README.md

 <br>

-![Home page](readme-images/home.png "Home Page") *pcture of the home screen with the workout history panel*
+![Home page](readme-images/home.png "Home Page") _picture of the home screen with the workout history panel_

-When you do a workout it will display a simple overwiew of it inside the *"Workout history"* panel.
+When you do a workout it will display a simple overview of it inside the _"Workout history"_ panel.

 <br>

-![Home page with a workout](readme-images/home_with_workout.png " Home Page With an Existing Workout") *picture of the home screen with the workout history panel with a workout*
+![Home page with a workout](readme-images/home_with_workout.png " Home Page With an Existing Workout") _picture of the home screen with the workout history panel with a workout_

 #### Exercise List

-To access the list of exercises, click the *"Exercises"* button at the top of the page.
+To access the list of exercises, click the _"Exercises"_ button at the top of the page.
 You'll be taken to a webpage where exercises are categorized by muscle group, along with specific muscle targeting information.

 <br>

 ![Exercises](readme-images/exercises.png "Exercises Page")
-*picture of the exercise list (not the whole list added yet)*
+_picture of the exercise list (not the whole list added yet)_

 #### Tracking Your Workout

-Navigate to the *"Workout"* page by clicking the corresponding button on the top navigation bar.
+Navigate to the _"Workout"_ page by clicking the corresponding button on the top navigation bar.
 Here, you can track your workout sessions.

 1. Select an exercise from the list.

-2. Input the number of sets and click *"Confirm"*.
+2. Input the number of sets and click _"Confirm"_.

 3. Enter the number of reps and weight for each set.

     **Please note: Ensure all fields are accurately filled out before saving your workout.**

-4. Click *"Confirm"* to add the exercise to your workout.
+4. Click _"Confirm"_ to add the exercise to your workout.

 5. Repeat the process for each exercise you wish to include.

-6. Once finished, click the *"Save"* button at the bottom of the list to record your workout.
+6. Once finished, click the _"Save"_ button at the bottom of the list to record your workout.

 #### Strength Tracking

 On this dedicated page, diligently input all relevant data into the provided form.
-After entering the necessary information, click the *"Confirm"* button to process your input.
+After entering the necessary information, click the _"Confirm"_ button to process your input.
 Subsequently, you'll witness your results meticulously displayed as a comprehensive strength level analysis.

 #### Additional Information

-Please note that any unsaved changes made on the *"Workout"* page will not be retained once you leave the page.
+Please note that any unsaved changes made on the _"Workout"_ page will not be retained once you leave the page.

-To return to the home page at any time, simply click the *"Home"* button located at the top of the page.
+To return to the home page at any time, simply click the _"Home"_ button located at the top of the page.
 This will swiftly redirect you back to the home page, allowing for seamless navigation throughout the application.

 ## Contributing